yelloduxx/TrustTunnelFlutterClient/README.md

 - `http2` corresponds to HTTP/2
 - `http3` corresponds to QUIC

->In version 1.0.0, custom certificates cannot be entered manually.
->Certificate verification is performed using the system trust store.
->Read more:

 Once all fields are filled in, save the server.
 It will appear in the server list and be ready for connection.

 ### Routing Profiles
 Routing Profiles define **how network traffic is classified and routed** when a VPN connection is active.

 A routing profile is a named set of routing rules combined with a routing mode.
 Profiles are evaluated on the client side before traffic is forwarded, making routing behavior transparent and predictable.